GraftonBorge/Mr.Roboger-s-Neighborhood/README.md

-Describe: beep()
+Describe: beepboop()
-test: "It should return beep when 1 is inputted"
+test: "It should return 1 when beep is inputted"
-code: const beep
+code: const beep = 1
-expected output: beep
+expected output: 1